Vikzz97/Ecommerce-project/README.md

 - 🛍️ Product Listings and Detail Pages
 - 🛒 Shopping Cart Functionality
 - 💳 Checkout and Order Summary (UI)
-- 📦 Admin Panel for Product Management (optional)
+- 📦 Admin Panel for Product Management
 - 📱 Responsive Design for all devices

 ## 🏗️ Tech Stack